TomArcher/technical-blog/content/posts/python-dispatch-maps/index.md

 - Adding a rule requires simply adding a dictionary entry - either a lamda or a function name that returns a boolean indicating validation success or failure.

 - No `if` sprawl, which leads to loss of readability.

-The result is obviously higher maintenace costs.
+- Lower maintenace costs.

 ## Closing Thoughts 💡